yavulan/tdd/README.md

 ### FAQ

-Q: I've found something in a code to change besides current iteration.
+**Q:** I've found something in a code to change besides current iteration.
 What do I have to do?
-A: Write your idea in a some todo list.
+**A:** Write your idea in a some todo list.
 Finish current iteration.
 Only after that return to your idea.

-Q: I couldn't finish refactoring without adding more code (e.g., split one method in two).
+**Q:** I couldn't finish refactoring without interface changes or expanding (e.g., split one method in two).
 Do I have to add required code?
-A: Put refactoring off until running all iterations for required functionality and then refactor.
+**A:** Put refactoring off until running all iterations for required functionality and then refactor.

 ### Testing frameworks (JavaScript)